London Travel Guide

 Covent Garden during the holidays

 You’ll quickly learn that I absolutely adore Christmas markets—it’s one of the reasons I try to take a winter trip every year.
-Luckily, London has no shortage of them!
-I’m slowly working my way through the list below, but I’m sharing all of the options so you can find one that’s conveniently close when you visit.
+London certainly doesn’t lack them!
+That said, I like to be honest in my tips: the ones I’ve visited in London so far have felt a bit underwhelming compared to the incredible markets I’ve seen in Prague, Vienna, and Budapest.
+Most were just a handful of stalls selling ornaments and gifts, and they get extremely crowded as you get closer to Christmas.
+I’m slowly working my way through the list below, so there may be a hidden gem I haven’t discovered yet.
+I’m sharing all the options so you can find one that’s conveniently close and see for yourself.